-So, we recommend that the PCC consult with the CJK, Arabic, and Hebraica NACO Funnel Projects, or other language-based communities such as the Slavic SACO Funnel Project or the ALA Committee on Cataloging: Asian and African Materials (CC:AAM) or the ACRL European Studies Section's Slavic Cataloging and Metadata Committee (SCM), in order to support the development of evaluation guidelines, FAQs, and training documentation as needed.
-Possibly, a survey could identify community needs and preferences.
-Or, a task group with representatives from various PCC standing committees and funnels could be charged to complete any needed work.
-Fortunately, substantial documentation already exists, including Arabic NACO Manual, CJK NACO Best Practices, and Slavic Cataloging Manual, so it will not be necessary to start from scratch.
+Based on its earlier recommendations, SCS has charged a task group with representatives from various PCC standing committees and funnels to complete needed work.
+This task group includes members from and will consult with various stakeholder communities including CJK, Arabic, and Hebraica NACO Funnel Projects, and other language-based communities such as the Slavic SACO Funnel Project or the ALA Committee on Cataloging: Asian and African Materials (CC:AAM) and the ACRL European Studies Section's Slavic Cataloging and Metadata Committee (SCM), in order to support the development of evaluation guidelines, FAQs, and training documentation as needed.Fortunately, substantial documentation already exists, including the Arabic NACO Manual, the CJK NACO Project Best Practices, and the Slavic Cataloging

+Manual, so it will not be necessary for this group to start from scratch.
+Possibly, a survey or testing group could identify additional community needs and preferences.

-In consultation with LC and PCC and the NACO nodes, these groups may also be able to identify subsets of records amenable to batch updating to standard coding; for example, those that have already been evaluated by the CJK NACO Funnel Project (as indicated by the 667 note "Non-Latin script references reviewed in NACO CJK Funnel References Project"), or certain records that do not contain the 667 note "Machine-derived non-Latin script reference project."
+In consultation with LC and PCC and the NACO nodes, the task group may also be able to identify subsets of records amenable to batch updating to standard coding; for example, those that have already been evaluated by the CJK NACO Funnel Project (as indicated by the 667 note "Non-Latin script references reviewed in NACO CJK Funnel References Project"), or certain records that do not contain the 667 note "Machine-derived non-Latin script reference project."

-To the extent possible, these groups may wish to prepare and issue supporting documentation in alignment with the proposed "Day 1" of August 15, 2023.
+To the extent possible, the task group may wish to prepare and issue supporting documentation in alignment with a new proposed "Day One."
 As these evaluation guidelines are developed, it may be necessary to propose additional revisions to the DCM Z1, LC Guidelines and NACO Participants Manual, particularly in the sections regarding 4XX fields, or to revise or develop secondary documentation such as FAQs and examples.
 Cataloging clients may need to update validation tables and macro scripts in support of these changes, as well.
+In anticipation of this work, a placeholder for "Day One" has been added to the policy revisions above.